dreamit-de/graphql-server/README.md

 - **`logger`**: Logger to be used in the GraphQL server. `TextLogger` and `JsonLogger` are available in the module.
 Own Logger can be created by implementing `Logger` interface.
-- **`requestInformationExtractor`**: The `RequestInformationExtractor` used to extract information from the `Request` and return a `Promise<GraphQLRequestInfo>`.
-By default, the `DefaultRequestInformationExtractor` is used that tries to extract the information from the body (using `request.body` field) and URL params of the request.
-Own Extractor can be created by implementing `RequestInformationExtractor` interface.
+- **`extractInformationFromRequest`**: Function that can be used to extract information from the `GraphQLServerRequest` and return a `Promise<GraphQLRequestInfo>`.
+By default, the `extractInformationFromRequest` function is used that tries to extract the information from the body (using `request.body` field) and URL params of the request.
-- **`responseHandler`**: The `ResponseHandler` used to send a fitting response being either a `data` or `error`response.
+- **`sendResponse`**: Function used to send a fitting response being either a `data` or `error` response.
-  By default, the `DefaultResponseHandler` is used that tries to create and send a response using the functions provided by the given `GraphQLServerResponse`.
-Own ResponseHandler can be created by implementing `ResponseHandler` interface.
+  By default, the `sendResponse` is used that tries to create and send a response using the functions provided by the given `GraphQLServerResponse`.
 - **`metricsClient`**: The `MetricsClient` used to collect metrics from the GraphQLServer.
 By default, the `SimpleMetricsClient` is used that collects three custom metrics.
 Own MetricsClient can be used by implementing `MetricsClient` interface.

-## Customise and extend GraphQLServer
+## Customize and extend GraphQLServer

-To make it easier to customise and extend the GraphQLServer classes and class functions are public.
+To make it easier to customize and extend the `GraphQLServer` classes and class functions are public.
 This makes extending a class and overwriting logic easy.

 In the example below the logic of `TextLogger` is changed to add the text "SECRETAPP" in front of every log output.